 - Presents for friends & family

 - Buying Xmas food

 - Finding decorations

 Needless to say, your list is likely to be far longer than this one.
 Once you've got your list written, it's as simple as ticking things off when they're done.
-That way, you'll be able to see what's left in good time and avoid anything being forgotten until the last minute.
+That way, you'll see what's left in good time and avoid forgetting anything until the last minute.

 Budgets often cause stress, be it in the professional or domestic sphere.
 You might have noticed that things are getting more expensive lately, so planning how much to spend on what is going to be of the utmost importance.
 This will help to prevent overspending and the worry that comes with it.

 Once you know how much you can afford to spend, you can stick to that budget and quickly get through your shopping.
 There are plenty of resources and free online courses in Australia that help with money management, so make sure you've got a firm grasp of your finances, as it will help to guide your hand.

 Event Planner Tip: Don't Leave Things Until The Last Moment: